 Smart doorbells equipped with cameras allow you to see who’s at your door, even if you’re not home.
 If the doorbell has video intercom, you can see and talk to the person at your door or gate, Daoust says.

-Instead of the old “ding-dong” sound you hear from an ordinary doorbell, a touch screen pops up on your smartphone or tablet and plays the sound of your choice.“You can start a conversation with the person at the door, and they can hear you, but not see you,” Daoust explains.
+Instead of the old “ding dong” sound you hear from an ordinary doorbell, a touch screen pops up on your smartphone or tablet and plays the sound of your choice.
+“You can start a conversation with the person at door, and they can hear you, but not see you,” Daoust explains.

-These new security technologies can make it easier to lock down your data and protect your home, giving you peace of mind even when you’re not there, Carney says.
+Smart home gadgets and technologies can make it easier to lock down your data and protect your home, giving you peace of mind even when you’re not there, Carney says.
 “All these connected devices help homeowners understand what’s happening at all times just like they’re at home.”
+Of course, as technology fills our homes, it becomes more important to declutter old technology to make room for the new.
+And if you’re not sure which smart technology to try first, check this list of smart home technologies, which recommends good starter devices, such as smart locks and doorbells.